Ullathil Nalla Ullam: Soundtrack

 Soundtrack was composed by Gangai Amaran.

 Reception

 The Indian Express wrote, "One of the faults of the film is that it drags on and on [..]
 Manivannan's direction has few stylish touches but he makes up for this lapse by a great deal of crudity".
-Jeyamanmadhan of Kalki felt various actors such as Vijayan, Madhuri, Kamala Kamesh and Janagaraj were wasted, and that Sabapathy's cinematography overshadowed Manivannan's direction.
+Jayamanmadhan of Kalki felt various actors such as Vijayan, Madhuri, Kamala Kamesh and Janagaraj were wasted, and that Sabapathy's cinematography overshadowed Manivannan's direction.